 When you volunteer with 826NYC you’re joining a community of nearly 500 dedicated and passionate New Yorkers who make our daily programming and operations possible.
-Last year volunteers led classes of public school students in 122 field trips, mentored 148 students in after-school tutoring, supported the launch of our first-ever Writers' Room in East Harlem, helped produce almost 40 publications of young writers’ work, and so much more.
+Last year volunteers led classes of public school students in 122 field trips, mentored 148 students in after-school tutoring, supported ongoing curricular support at the Writers' Room in East Harlem, helped produce almost 40 publications of young writers’ work, and so much more.
 As a volunteer, you’ll not only create spaces for students to express themselves, but you’ll also become a part of a community of caring and fascinating adults.

-We have a variety of programs in which volunteers can participate.
+During the school year, we have a variety of programs in which volunteers can participate.
 The best way to get started is to sign up for an orientation where you can learn more about all of our programs.
-The orientation is required to volunteer in our after-school tutoring, Writers’ Room, and in-schools projects, and is a great way to learn more about 826NYC and develop best practices for working with our students.
+The orientation is required to volunteer in our After-School Tutoring (shifts on Monday – Thursday; 2:45pm – 6:15pm), Writers’ Room (shifts on Tuesday – Friday; 8:00am-3:00pm), and In-Schools projects (Days/times vary, usually weekday mornings), and is a great way to learn more about 826NYC and develop best practices for working with our students.

 Field Trips and Store Shifts